freegroup/HoruCNC/pages/30_architecture/index.md

 # Basic Principal of the Software

-The basic idea of the software is to use a **filter pipeline** to convert and modify the source image to produce [GCode](https://en.wikipedia.org/wiki/G-code) output.
-The filter pipeline uses filters to transform the data in discrete steps along the dataflow path.
+The basic idea of the software is to use a **filter pipeline** to process the input image and generate [GCode](https://en.wikipedia.org/wiki/G-code) output.
+The *pipeline* uses filters to transform the data in filter stages.

 ## Pipelines
-Filters are arranged and called in a specific order to create a data flow, called a pipeline.
+Filters are arranged and processed in a specific order, called a pipeline.
 Each filter takes a single action.
-For example, the Blur Filter takes an incoming video frame, applies a blur action to the frame data and then passes the new frame data to the next filter in the path.
+For example, the Blur Filter takes an incoming video frame, applies a blur action to the image and then passes the new image to the next filter in the process.

 ![image_to_gcode](images/pipeline.png)

-The order of the filters matches the order in which they appear in the left-hand side of the window.
+The order of the filters matches the order on the left-hand side of the UI.
 Each filters effects is immediately visible in the preview video feed and can have some slider to adjust basic filter parameter.

 ![image_to_gcode](./images/screenshot.png)